- We use real lawyers as instructors.

 - Our course includes vignettes, practical experiences, and case studies to reinforce and amplify the material.

 - Live contact with our instructors is built in to the program.

 - Our materials are interesting and engaging.

 - We include a hefty dose of written communications skill-building using the Gregg Reference Manual and its associated diagnostic tests and topic-area worksheets.
-The written communications part of our program is essentially a course within a course designed especially to help students pass Part I of the ALS Exam, Written Communications.
+The written communications part of our program is essentially a course within a course designed especially to help students pass Part I of the ALP Exam, Written Communications.

-- Our course has helped numerous students pass the ALS Exam; our pass rate is excellent.
+- Our course has helped numerous students pass the ALP Exam; our pass rate is excellent.

 Our tuition includes the cost of the text, Basic Manual for the Lawyer's Assistant (BMLA), written by NALS.
 (Lawyer's assistant is a "new" term for legal secretary, though legal secretary is more commonly known.)
 The tuition also includes the Student Study Guide that complements the BMLA.
 (Students should purchase the 11th edition of the Gregg Reference Manual on their own if they do not already own a copy.)

 Our tuition also provides students access to Stetson's password-protected Blackboard learning management system to see Microsoft PowerPoint presentations for each lesson.
 On the site, there is also legal terminology, review questions, and relevant stories that reinforce each lesson.
 Chapter quizzes further measure student understanding of concepts and applications.
 Once chapter quizzes are taken, students get immediate feedback on their score and any areas they might have missed.